-I grew up in Canada and graduated from Ryerson University, Canada in 2008 with a Bachelor's degree in aerospace engineering.
-During my undergraduate degree, I did interships at leading aerospace companies in Toronto to better understand the aerospace industry.
-After graduation, I decided to explore the world and contribute to the global aerospace sector.
-So, I moved to Australia!
+Dr Priyanka Dhopade graduated from Ryerson University, Canada, in 2008 with a Bachelor's degree in Aerospace Engineering.
+During her degree, she did interships at leading aerospace companies in Toronto to better understand the aerospace industry.
+After graduation, she decided to explore the world and contribute to the global aerospace sector.

-I received an MEng in aerospace engineering from Monash University, Melbourne in 2009 and soon commenced a PhD at UNSW Australia in the nation's capital, Canberra.
-I completed my PhD in 2013 on aeromechanical modelling of rotating fan blades to investigate high-cycle and low-cycle fatigue interaction.
-During my PhD, I was a recipient of the Zonta Amelia Earhart Fellowship award of $10,000, awarded annually to 35 outstanding female aerospace PhD students, worldwide.
+Priyanka received an MEng in aerospace engineering from Monash University, Melbourne, in 2009 and soon commenced a PhD at UNSW Australia in the nation's capital, Canberra.
+She completed her PhD in 2013 on aeromechanical modelling of rotating fan blades to investigate high-cycle and low-cycle fatigue interaction.
+During her PhD, Priyanka recieved the Zonta Amelia Earhart Fellowship award of $10,000, awarded annually to 35 outstanding female aerospace PhD students worldwide.